 Model Numbers: LG 55OLEDBX, 65OLEDBX, 77OLEDBX

 The most affordable LG OLED is the one that, unfortunately, comes out the latest.
-It’s the LG BX OLED and it’ll most likely be available in three sizes (55-inches, 65-inches and 77-inches) in between May and August of 2020.
+It’s the LG BX OLED and it’ll most likely be available in three sizes (55-inches, 65-inches and 77-inches).
 As the cheapest member of the OLED family, the BX will use the slightly less powerful Alpha A7 Gen. 3 Processor instead of the A9 which means it doesn’t benefit from AI upscaling, a pretty essential feature if you’re thinking about buying 77-inch OLED TV this year.

 LG CX Series OLED